Anne Marie Towle Shares Her Views on Women in Insurance

 What does a "successful" career look like?
 How does work/life balance play into your definition of success?

-Tell us about a role model you've had who stands out in your career and what made him or her a good role model?
+Tell us about a role model you've had who stands out in your career and what made them a good role model?

-I was fortunate to have a female college professor of taxation who mentored me with leadership opportunities early in college.
-This was the late 1980s and the business department's Women in Business club was commencing.
-She encouraged me to become involved and identified some key areas that might be of interest.
-She also served as a valuable role model by encouraging leadership opportunities and the importance of stretch goals as well as showing me ways in which women can be successful in the business world.
+I was fortunate to have a female college professor of taxation who became an early mentor and introduced me to leadership opportunities during my time in college.
+This was in the late 1980s, just as the business department's Women in Business club was getting started.
+She encouraged me to get involved and helped identify areas that aligned with my interests.
+More importantly, she served as a powerful role model—emphasizing the value of stretch goals, encouraging leadership development, and demonstrating the many ways women can succeed in the business world.

 What do you enjoy most about working with captives and alternative risk transfer?